How Your Feet Impact Knee and Hip Pain

 People who suffer from osteoarthritis pain have worn cartilage on the inside (medial) area of their knee joint.
 Research is being done to determine how walking differently can help manage this pain.
 According to the Arthritis Foundation, studies are finding that pointing your toes slightly outwards (about 7°) when you walk will shift pressure to the outside (lateral) part of the knee, relieving the pain radiating from the inside of your knee joint.
 Ask your doctor if this change in the way you walk can help your situation.

 Runners knee (which is not exclusive to runners) is identified by a throbbing pain on your kneecap.
 The impact of your foot hit the ground causes your kneecap to rub against the femur bone.
 If you have a misaligned kneecap or previous injury, your knees are more vulnerable.
 Other causes are weak thigh muscles, soft knee cartilage, or flat feet.
+Consider investing in a knee brace to support the affected joint and reinforce the ligaments in your leg to prevent severe pain.
+Also, explore arch support inserts for men and women shoe inserts to further support your feet and ensure you get the right level of comfort and stability tailored to your needs.

 Hip pain